Roei2606/SuperMarket-project/README.md

 3. **Shopping Functionality**:
    - Create shopping lists, process purchases, and generate receipts for customers.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit pull requests for any features or bug fixes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries or feedback, please contact [your email address].
+For any inquiries or feedback, please contact Roei2606@gmail.com.